evgenyneu/bubble-button-animation-ios-swift/README.md

 # Bubble button animation demo iOS app

-A demo iOS app showning how to animate button and play sound.
+This demo app shows how to apply spring style animation on a button.

 Animation is done by setting `Scale` transform to the button inside animation block.
 This demo app allows to tweak `duration`, `damping` and `velocity` parameters of the animation function.